 The majority of galleries will label the pictures they buy and sell, including details of previous galleries and owners and the date purchased.
 This can be a fantastic resource for provenance and learning more about the painting’s past.
 Exhibition labels are interesting to look out for if a painting has been previously submitted to a significant show.
 As well as providing details into the provenance of the piece, it can also add to a work’s value.

 If the painting has previously passed through auction houses, there will likely be marks on the back.
 Sotheby’s have used yellow chalk marks and Christie’s have used a variety since the 19th century.
-This is further invaluable insight into the past owners and provenance of a piece, and can provide a solid starting point for delving further it’s history.
+This is a further invaluable insight into the past owners and provenance of a piece and can provide a solid starting point for delving further its history.

 Inscriptions on the back of a painting can be important stepping stones to understanding crucial details, such as the artists’ name, title and location of the work.